 Gold Plated Jewellery: What is it & how long does it last?

-At Daphine, we are proud to create jewellery at honest prices, yet designed and crafted in a way whereby it's sufficiently classic, and well-made so you can still be wearing it in five, or even ten, years.
+At Daphine, we are proud to create jewellery that costs less than your Friday night out in London, yet designed and crafted in a way whereby it's sufficiently classic, and well-made so you can still be wearing it in five, or even ten, years.

 This is achieved through using gold-plated jewellery that you can style for every occasion.
 We’ve put together a guide below for everything you need to know about gold-plated jewellery and how it’s used in your favourite Daphine treasures you have come to love.